alau/dotfiles/README.md

 * Install `xscreensaver`
 * Install `beesu` for hibernation
 * Use `lxappearance` to change gtk theme
-* Add ssh-keys to seahorse
+* Add ssh keys to seahorse

 ## Git